-I have been writing consistently on this blog and my “365 Things to Do in Kona” Facebook page for almost 8 years now.
+I have been writing consistently on this blog and my “365 Things to Do in Kona” Facebook page since 2010.
 Why did I start writing here?
 Because I was encountering so many extraordinary experiences at the places we were discovering, people we were meeting and fun things to do, I wanted to share my passion and excitement and how my readers could do it, too.
 I love to share how to spread aloha, along with where you can get an amazing mai tai, find a beautiful sunset, enjoy locally sourced food and get a flavor of the Hawaiian culture.
 (With a fair amount of how to protect yourself from getting hurt or harming the ocean environment!)

 But that is not all.
 I write from a place of gratitude for this island.
 When we were in Silicon Valley, my husband and I knew raising our children there would not infuse them with our values of Aloha and adventure.
-We left the first time, in 2005, to live on the island and knew almost immediately that somehow we had been called here.
+We moved to Kona the first time, in 2005, to live on the island and knew almost immediately that somehow we had been called here.
 (We thought we were the only ones when I say that, and now I have met scores of people who have felt the same way!)
 Read about our first year here in my new memoir, "1 Year, 2 Kids, 800 Sq ft-The Adventures of A Small Family on the Big Island of Hawaii".

 My background is in public relations, marketing and event planning.
 I always had a dream to live on an island and be in the ocean as much as humanly possible.
 My family and I moved here the first time in the summer of 2005 and my kids were 10 months old and 4 years old.

 We moved into a one bedroom condo in Keauhou with the idea of just living here for a year, renovating the condo, selling it and going back home to the Silicon Valley with money in our pocket and a grand adventure behind us.
 Well, we DID renovate the condo, but we fell in love with the island and the aloha spirit and didn't want to end our connection with Hawaii after only one year.
 We realized we were a part of Hawaii and could not let it go.

-I co-created the Big Island Chocolate Festival in 2011, created TechConKona in 2011, founded Best of Kona Festival in 2019 and teach social media marketing the first few years I lived here.
-Since then I have also branched into real estate marketing and doing real estate referrals with my husband who has his RE license now, since my blog has people asking me what it takes to move here.
-I also wrote the book, “How to Move to Kona” and created "The Insiders Guide for Buying Real Estate on the Big Island of Hawaii" for people considering a move here.
+During my time here, I co-created the Big Island Chocolate Festival in 2011, created TechConKona in 2011, founded Best of Kona Festival in 2019 and teach social media marketing.
+I also branched into real estate marketing and created a real estate matchmaking service with my husband who has his RE license now.
+As my blog has people asking me what it takes to move here, I also wrote the book, “How to Move to Kona” and created "The Insiders Guide for Buying Real Estate on the Big Island of Hawaii" for people considering purchasing a home.

 We have lived in Keauhou, Waikoloa Village, on Alii Drive and under Holualoa.
 We have discovered just about every restaurant, beach, bar, trail, snorkel spot and 4WD adventures spaces.
 Many only accessible because my hubby has a tricked out classic Toyota truck that gets us anywhere on this island!

 Thank you for reading and being part of the adventure!
 Send me an email with your comments and questions, I do my best to answer each one!